kildealab/TG263ComplianceTool/README.md

 }
 ```
 ### Step 2 - Run the find-names script
-Run the following script to find and check the compliance of XXXX, run the following command line:
+To find and check the compliance of the DICOM files or XML templates, run the following command line:
 ```
 find-names
 ```
-This will produce a XXXX
+This script will produce three csv files:
+* **```NAMES_TO_CONVERT.csv```: contains non-compliant structures and proposed new names.
+This file  must be edited by the user!**
+* ```output/unique_list_structs.csv``` : for user's interest, contains both compliant and non-compliant names appearing in the data --> shows each name only once (with number of instances)
+* ```output/individual_list_structurs.csv```: for user's interest, contains both compliant and non-compliant names appearing in the data --> shows each individual file and each individual name, with repeats.

 ### Step 3 - Verify and fill in structure names to be converted
-Open the file ```NAMES_TO_CONVERT.csv```
+Open the file ```NAMES_TO_CONVERT.csv``` and fill in the blanks where a new name could not be proposed.
+It is also highly recommended to review the names proposed by the script to ensure that they are correct.
 ### Step 4 - Run the rename-structure script
-To rename the files based on the new names proposed in ```NAMES_TO_CONVERT.csv```, run the following command line:
+To automarically rename the files based on the new names proposed in ```NAMES_TO_CONVERT.csv```, run the following command line:
 ```
 rename-structures
 ```
+The new renamed DICOM and/or XML files will now be in the output directory (or the path specified by the ```save_path``` variable in ```config.py```).
 ## Contributing
 We welcome contributions!
 If you are interested in contributing, please fork the repository and create a pull request with your changes.
 1. Fork the repository.